 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

-All departures include a complimentary hotel night in Punta Arenas (Chile) on Day 11.
+All departures ending in Punta Arenas, include a complimentary hotel night on Day 11.
 Dinner is at your leisure on that day.
 Breakfast and airport transfers are included on Day 12.

 Single Supplement And Child Policy